mmu-webdesign/Level4-web-term-1/HTML/html01/12-paths.md

 - **Tip 2** - The code is the same on both pages - code one and copy and paste to the other.

+- Save both pages and view in a browser

-- Run the page - clicking the logo on `page-one.html` and `page-two.html` should take you back to the homepage.
+- Clicking the logo on `page-one.html` and `page-two.html` should take you back to the homepage.
 If it doesn't, check your code.

 <figure>
 <img src="media/paths-final.gif" alt="animation of the links working">